Information Theory for Complex Systems Scientists: What Are Complex Systems?

 Organized complex systems, in some sense, combine the worst (or best) of both worlds.
 The wicked combination of a large number of elements, coupled by non-trivial interactions results in systems that are not particularly amenable to the simple and elegant analytic models of the past.
 Instead, the only way forward is to tackle the complexity head on, using computer simulations, structure learning, and large models \cite{weaver_science_1948}.

 What, then, is the way forward?
-Science in the 21$^{st}$ century needs a toolkit that can be applied to as many complex systems as possible, both to understand their inner workings, and facilitate interdisciplinary interactions between fields that may never have had much reason to come into contact with each-other.
-Furthermore, rather than running from the nonlinear, hard-to-model nature of complex data, the science of tomorrow must be able to tackle these systems without throwing important information under the rug by making over-simplifying assumptions of linearity, independence, or equilibrium conditions.
-Increasingly, the emerging answer to this is ``information theory," which is poised to become the \textit{lingua franca} of our increasingly complexity-aware scientific enterprise.
+Science in the 21$^{st}$ century needs a toolkit that can be applied to as many complex systems as possible, both to understand their inner workings, and facilitate interdisciplinary interactions between fields that may never have had much reason to come into contact with each-other, and therefore lack a common language.
+Furthermore, rather than running from the nonlinear, hard-to-model nature of complex data, the science of tomorrow must be able to tackle these systems without throwing out important information or making over-simplifying assumptions of linearity, independence, or equilibrium conditions.
+Increasingly, the emerging answer to this problem is ``information theory," which is poised to become the \textit{lingua franca} of our increasingly complexity-aware scientific enterprise.